-Family & Consumer Science (FACS) - Culinary and Personal Success Course # 9FCGE69S world, hands-on environment.
+Description: Culinary and Personal Success provides opportunities for students to learn in a realworld, hands-on environment.
 Using essential employability competencies as a guide, students will develop and apply skills related to leadership, communication, collaboration, and financial literacy.
 Students will be introduced to culinary fundamentals including safety, personal nutrition, and food preparation in culinary labs.
 Students will relate their own family functions, structures, and traditions to the real world.
 Finally, students will investigate their personal interests and abilities to prepare for college and careers.